A look at different methods to reduce budget deficits.

 3. Economic Growth

 One of the best ways to reduce the budget deficit as a % of GDP, is to promote economic growth.
 If the economy grows, then the government will increase tax revenue, without raising taxes.
 With economic growth, people pay more VAT, companies pay more corporation tax (tax on profits), and workers pay more income tax.
 High economic growth, is the least painful way to reduce the budget deficit because you don’t need to raise tax rates or cut spending.
 However, many countries with fiscal deficit crisis are often stuck in recession.
 Countries in the Eurozone currently find it difficult to grow because of the nature of European monetary policy and the constraints of the Euro.
-Also, economic growth will not solve the underlying structural deficit (which occurs even during high growth) This will require spending cuts or tax rises.
+Also, economic growth may not solve the underlying structural deficit (which occurs even during high growth) This may still require spending cuts or tax rises.

 UK Budget deficit